yazgoo/fuse_kafka/README.md

         && md5sum -c <(echo "bf50da604bcb83b8461a92cdad892970  setup.sh") \
         && chmod +x setup.sh && ./setup.sh

-(for more options - e.g. to install on a machine with no access to the repos - see setup.sh)
+(for more options - e.g. to install on a machine with no access to the repos - see 'setup.sh options' section)

 Configuration
 =============